fabianrios/gatsbycitapress/content/books/an-immortal-book-selected-writings-by-sui-sin-far/index.md

   - race
   - politics
 lang: en
-description: '"Cita Press’ An Immortal Book: Selected Writings by <i>Sui Sin<i>
-  Far brings together autobiographical essays and short stories from different periods in Eaton’s career, showcasing her range as a storyteller, thinker, and stylist.
+description: '"Cita Press’ An Immortal Book: Selected Writings by Sui Sin Far brings together autobiographical essays and short stories from different periods in Eaton’s career, showcasing her range as a storyteller, thinker, and stylist.
 Revered for her contributions to Asian American and Asian Canadian literature, Sui Sin Far is also a key figure in early women’s journalism,